 Beth offers mindfulness based programs that emphasize resiliency and growth.
 The format ranges from presentations and keynotes to seminars, workshop training, and individual coaching format.
 Beth also engages in project based and custom consulting.

 Beth is a graduate of the 12 month Certificate in Mindful Facilitation through the Mindful Awareness Research Center (MARC) at UCLA Semel Neuroscience Institute.
 Prior to that, Beth was Associate Publisher of Mindful, Shambhala Sun (Lion’s Roar) & Buddhadharma magazines.
 While with Mindful magazine, she was instrumental in its launch, collaborating with leading researchers and mindfulness teachers across North America.
+Currently, in addition to her work with the Mindful Project, Beth is also a proud member of the management team at Lions’ Roar Foundation, based in Halifax Nova Scotia.

 A Halifax native, Beth has a BBA from Mount Saint Vincent University, and has studied at the graduate level in Adult Education at Dalhousie University.
 Beth is board and faculty member of the Atlantic Contemplative Centre, and regularly publishes online.